dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ---
 title: Sync Files and Folders with Github Pages
-desc: Creating files inside Github repository is easy but what if you have lot of files and folders to upload to Github!
-You can also upload project to github using this method.
+desc: Creating files inside Github repository is easy but what if you have a lot of files and folders to upload to Github!
+You can also upload a project to github using this method.
 In this tutorial I'm uploading a complete website into Github Pages.
 keywords: upload folders to github, sync files and folders with github
 author: sharathdt
 tags: Github-Pages Web-Design Github